 School of Music

 In 2006, Matthew Manwarren was awarded a Fulbright Teaching Grant through the Council for the International Exchange of Scholars, where he had the opportunity of serving as Fulbright Artist-in-Residence at the University of Cape Town, South Africa.
 He frequently serves as adjudicator at local, state, and national competitions, including the Josef Hofmann Piano Competition, the Daniel Piano Competition, and the Clavierfest Competition.
-Most recently, he served as an adjudicator at the Sixth Performer's Festival and Chamber Music Competition sponsored by the Singapore Music Teachers’ Association held at the Yong Siew Toh Conservatory of Music.
+In 2016, he served as an adjudicator at the Sixth Performer's Festival and Chamber Music Competition sponsored by the Singapore Music Teachers’ Association held at the Yong Siew Toh Conservatory of Music.

 Manwarren frequently gives masterclasses and workshops for piano teacher organizations.
 Recent presentations include the Tulane University Piano Festival, the Illinois State Music Teachers Association West-Northwest Chapters, Singapore Music Teachers Association, the Charlotte Piano Teachers Forum, the Rock Hill Piano Teachers Forum, the South Carolina Music Teachers Association, the Greenville Music Teachers Association, and the Greenfield Piano Associates in Burlington, Vermont.